regner/eveauth/README.md

 token = authenticate(request, ['character'])

 # By default using the authenticate method directly will raise either a
-# ccpauth.Unauthorized or ccpauth.Forbidden exception if something goes wrong or
+# eveauth.Unauthorized or eveauth.Forbidden exception if something goes wrong or
 # missing a scope.

 # Decorate a flask view
-from ccpauth.contrib.flask import authenticate
+from eveauth.contrib.flask import authenticate

 @authenticate()
 @app.route('/v1/<int:character_id>/')